zhaoyul/aposd-vs-clean-code/README.md

 	if (isTooHot)
 	  cooler.turnOn();

 I also follow a simple rule about the length of names.
-The larger the scope of a function, the shorter its name should be.
-The private functions I extracted in this case live in very small scopes, and so have longish names.
-Functions like this are typically called from only one place, so there is no burden on the programmer to remember a long name for another call.
+The larger the scope of a method, the shorter its name should be.
+The private methods I extracted in this case live in very small scopes, and so have longish names.
+Methods like this are typically called from only one place, so there is no burden on the programmer to remember a long name for another call.

 **JOHN:**

 Names like `isTooHot` are totally fine by me.
-My concerns are about names like `isLeastRelevantMultipleOfLargerPrimeFactor`.
+My concern is about names like `isLeastRelevantMultipleOfLargerPrimeFactor`.

-It's interesting that as functions get smaller and narrower, you recommend longer names.
+It's interesting that as methods get smaller and narrower, you recommend longer names.
 What this says to me is that the interfaces for those functions are more complex, so it takes more words to describe them.
-Earlier in this discussion I said that when systems are decomposed into tiny functions the interfaces tend to get more complex.
-You disagreed at the time, but your recommendation here seems to support my view.
+This provides supporting evidence for my assertion a while back that the more you split up a method, the shallower the resulting methods will be.

 **UB:**
 It's not the functions that get smaller, it's the scope that gets smaller.
 A private function has a smaller scope than the public function that calls it.
 A function called by that private function has an even smaller scope.
 As we descend in scope, we also descend in situational detail.
 Describing such detail often requires a long name, or a long comment.
 I prefer to use a name.

+> **JOHN**: is the above comment still relevant?
+It doesn't seem to follow from my comment.
+BTW, you can delete this comment.

 As for long names being hard to parse, that's a matter of practice.
-Code is full things that take practice to get used to.
+Code is full of things that take practice to get used to.

 **JOHN:**

 I don't accept this.
-Code may be full of things that take practice to get used to, but that's a problem, not an excuse.
+Code may be full of things that take practice to get used to, but that doesn't excuse it.
 Approaches that require more practice are worse than those that require less.
-If it's going to take a lot of work to get comfortable with the long names then there better be some compensating benefit; so far I'm not seeing that.
+If it's going to take a lot of work to get comfortable with the long names then there had better be some compensating benefit; so far I'm not seeing any.
-It's not even clear to me that practice will make the names easier to digest.
+And I don't see any reason to believe that practice will make those names easier to digest (readers can decide for themselves).

+In addition, your comment above violates one of my fundamental rules, which is "complexity is in the eye of the reader".
+If you write code that someone else thinks is complicated, then you must accept that the code is probably complicated (unless you think the reader is completely incompetent).
+It is not OK to make excuses or suggest that it is really the reader's problem ("you just don't have enough practice").
+I'm going to have to live by this same rule a bit later in our discussion.

 **UB:**